alex-lorson/alex-lorson.github.io/_pages/cv.md

 Preprints
 ======
+Neequaye, D. A., & Lorson, A. (2021).
+[How Intelligence Interviewees Mentally Identify Relevant Information](https://psyarxiv.com/bpdn2/).
+Preprint.

 Lorson, A., Rohde, H. & Cummins, C. (2021).
 [The strategic and epistemic properties of "know"](https://psyarxiv.com/8zb37).
-Preprint
+Preprint.

 Lorson, A (2018).
 [The influence of world knowledge on projectivity](http://alex-lorson.github.io/files/MasterThesis.pdf).
 M.A. thesis, University of Potsdam